rollins-cms/cms330-spr20/sprint3/sprint3.md

 * Teams
 * Sprint Duration: Feb.
 20 - Mar.
 5
 * Quiz date/time: Th.
 Mar.
 5 at the start of class
-* Requirements due:
+* Requirements due: Problem set due Th.
+Mar.
+5 at the **start** of class.

 # Rationale:
 In Sprint 3, we'll continue our dive into how many processes share the physical memory space.
 We already looked at base-and-bounds and segmentation and saw several problems with each.
-In this sprint, we'll investigate the scheme that most modern systems use: **paging.**  Along with this, we'll investigate how systems use **swapping** to dynamically allocate memory to currently active processes.
-However, we'll see that paging has some problems (it's sloooow), so we'll take a look at a nifty way to speed it up: caching in the **translation lookaside buffer (TLB)**.
+In this sprint, we'll investigate the scheme that most modern systems use: **paging.** However, we'll see that paging has some problems (it's sloooow), so we'll take a look at a nifty way to speed it up: caching in the **translation lookaside buffer (TLB)**.
+We'll also see what happens when physical memory is **overcommitted** -- there is too much stuff to fit into physical memory and we have to use a technique **swapping** to dynamically allocate memory to currently active processes.

 # Responsibilities (What you need to know):
 1. Paging